Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 ### Fundamental Alteration

 Change the special attack type used by the altered spell to correspond to an attribute of your choice.

-## Lore Seeking

-At level 14, the power of your rune seeking magic grows, letting you learn much broader types of information.
-When you use the Rune Seeking downtime activity, you may choose to learn about characters or locations within the font of power instead.
-You may choose which type of entity you wish to learn about (treasure, character or location) after each entity is revealed for the Breadth option.
-You may choose any character or location that has been uncovered, you have met or you have visited for the Depth option.

-When you uncover a character with the Breadth option, you learn their name, basic appearance and loyalty towards any other creatures or factions that you know.

-When you uncover a location with the Breadth option, you learn its basic appearance (averaged over the past year), approximate location, and any vantages that the arena may contain.

-## Runic Alteration: Style

-At level 15, you master your fourth and final technique; adding a unique twist to the runes that you inscribe that embodies the essential nature of your school of magic.
-Learn one of the three alterations described in the section for your school of magic, found at the end of this class description.
-Whenever you cast a spell, you may choose to apply any number of alterations that you know.

 ## Allure of the Unknown